 - Making a Basic Income the default option for supporting poor communities in areas with high ecological value.
 If people don’t have to worry about food security and access to cash to pay school fees and medicine, illegal poaching, hunting and harvesting will be greatly reduced.

 - The consideration of non-human rights for key species and by extension the ecosystems needed to support them.
 Once we acknowledge in a legal sense that these species have a right to exist, private property rights will have to be balanced against their non-human rights.

 - Rethinking access and use rights for conservation areas.
 Any enclosed space with exclusive (paid) access is by definition commoditised.
 In the first instance access and use rights for local communities need to be considered.
 In addition, property rights for wildlife must be explored.

-We will continue to consult other experts and disciplines in this space, aligning ourselves with those who have moved beyond capitalism and the ‘if it pays it stays’ view of conservation.
+We will continue to consult other experts and disciplines in this space, aligning ourselves with those who have moved beyond the unlimited growth paradigm and the ‘if it pays it stays’ view of conservation.